ACDecastro/Antonio-Decastro-Portfolio/README.md

 # Antonio-Decastro-Portfolio

+## Usage
+Go to https://acdecastro.github.io/Antonio-Decastro-Portfolio/portfolio_works/adventurecompanion.html or click [here](https://acdecastro.github.io/Antonio-Decastro-Portfolio/portfolio_works/adventurecompanion.html) to view the portfolio.

+The source code can be viewed [here](https://github.com/ACDecastro/Antonio-Decastro-Portfolio)

 ## Navbar
 Contains links to Home, Contact, Portfolio, and About Me pages.
-Currently, both "Home" and "About Me" direct the user to index.html.
+Currently, "Home" directs the user to index.html.
 Clicking on "Antonio Decastro" also directs the user to index.html.
 Clicking on "Portfolio" directs the user to portfolio.html.
 Clicking on "Contact" directs the user to contact.html.
+Clicking on "About Me" directs the user to aboutme.html.

 ## About Me Page
 Uses index.html.